CumulusNetworks/docs/content/nvue-reference/Set-and-Unset-Commands/BGP.md

 ## <h>nv set vrf \<vrf-id\> router bgp neighbor \<neighbor-id\> address-family ipv4-unreachability aspath allow-my-asn state</h>

-Enables and disables the local system's AS number in the received AS_PATH.
+Enables and disables the local system's AS number in the received AS_PATH for BGP unreachability SAFI (failure signaling).
 You can specify `enabled` or `disabled`.
 The default setting is `disabled`.

 ### Command Syntax